steveculshaw/brindlewoodbay/README.md

 We need to get details on the plans of the Midnight Void ...

-* Where ... the lute tree?
+* Where ... the obelisk? the lute tree?
 * When ... ?
 * How ... ?